kidem42/Tg_bot_receipt_recognition/README.md

 - Reordered columns to a specific sequence
 - Improved column handling to work by header name instead of column index
 - Added configuration to enable/disable columns
+- Added configuration to insert new records at the top of the sheet (insertAtTop)
+- Added configuration for time format (12-hour or 24-hour format)

 ## Architecture